yZipperer/item-api/README.md

   http://localhost:8080/docs            /*returns the docs for the routes*/

   --- Please Note ---
-  For the country parameter below, select one of the following (case sensitive):
+  For the country parameter below (see masterList for all country codes), select one of the following (case sensitive):
-    - "United States"
+    - "US"
-    - "Japan"
+    - "JP"

   http://localhost:8080/food/:country            /*returns all food data based on country provided*/